Savviness is a natural byproduct of true self knowledge and wisdom that comes from personal growth, and that is why, it can not be taught.

-The most powerful people in history were not always the most influential, the most influential people in history had discovered the greatest power, the power that was already within them.
+The most powerful people in history were not always the most influential, but the most influential people in history were the most powerful, because of the power they had discovered within themselves.

 Alice Yim’s definition of savvy?
 Stylish and intelligent.
 See what else she has to say about her life as a fashion designer in New York.